diamond2nv/measurements/programs/attoPos/README.md

 A nice trick for Windows users: you can use a shortcut to launch the program as an executable.
 First, you need to create a shortcut to the call script file.
 Then open the properties (right-click > Properties) of the shortcut.
 The destination will have the full path to the call script file.
 Add `pythonw` in front – you may need to add double quotation marks around the filepath if it contains spaces.

 If this does not work, you may not have `pythonw` in your `PATH` environment variable.
-You will then need to
+You will then need to put the full path to your `pythonw.exe` file which should be at the root of your Anaconda install directory (or other distribution).

 ## Configuration dictionary